elliswmartin/renamer/README.md

 2. Add `renamer.py` and your image files to be renamed into the `/Desktop/rename` folder.
 If you do not have a `done` subfolder, one will be created automatically during processing.

-3. Add file names to a spreadsheet with Column A containing only the original file names (not column title) and Column B similarly containing the new file names.
-The length of each column must match.
-Save or download spreadsheet as `rename.csv`.
-Example sheet setup:
+3. Add file names to a spreadsheet with column A containing only the original file names and column B similarly containing the new file names.
+The length of each column must match; do not include column titles; example sheet setup below.

 <p align="center">
   <img src="https://github.com/elliswmartin/renamer/blob/main/csv_example.png" />
 </p>

+4. Save/download spreadsheet as `rename.csv` and place in `rename` folder.

-4. Open Terminal and run `rename.py`.
+5. Open Terminal and run `renamer.py`.
 Images will appear in the `~/Desktop/rename/done` folder when finished.

         $ python3 /Users/YOUR_USERNAME/Desktop/rename/renamer.py

 ## Background
-I developed this script to handle bulk renaming while at Letterform Archive in San Francisco, CA.
+I developed this script to handle bulk image file renaming while at Letterform Archive in San Francisco, CA.